asahala/Rockford-Patcher/README.md

 ## What is exactly known about the hidden graphics sets?

-Since I have now recovered some objective information on the lost graphics in the Amiga version, the reconstructions in this patcher are outdated.
+Since I have now recovered some objective information on the lost graphics in the Amiga version.
 We know for sure the following:

 **Scuba** collects diamond shaped yellow gems and the boulders are blue seashels.
 Magic walls feature star fishes.
-One enemy is probably a dark red anglerfish.
+One enemy is probably a dark red anglerfish, but the screenshots are too blurry to say for certain.

 **Player** collects golden cups, which are surprisingly similar to my original reconstruction.
-The boulders are black bowling balls and the the worms' head seem to be blue footbal helmets.
+The boulders are black bowling balls and one of the worm's heads seems to be blue football helmet.

-**Luck** is actually a gambler, not a leprechaun.
+**Luck** is actually a gambler, not a leprechaun as I thought in 2023 in the initial version.
 He collects green four-leaf clovers.
 The boulders are black eight-balls.
 The good worm consists of red playing cards and the bad one of black ones.
-One of the enemies is probably a gold nugget.
+One of the enemies is probably a gold nugget, but it is impossible to say for certain.

 ## Want to collaborate?
 I not a graphics artist.
 If you you are, and are interested in collaborating to finetune the tile sets and graphics in a way that they are more similar to the game's original style, reach me out.
 All the big animations for the hidden themes are still undone.